feelinglovelynow/ace-graph-database/README.md

     { id: 'SchemaGet', prop: 'schema' },

-    // NodeQuery --- In SQL this would be: SELECT * FROM Actor --- { actors: [ { uid: 'abc', firstName: 'Keanu', lastName: 'Reeves' }, ... ] }
+    // Put all Actor nodes @ response.actors: { actors: [ { uid: 'abc', firstName: 'Keanu', lastName: 'Reeves' }, ... ] }
     { id: 'NodeQuery', node: 'Actor', prop: 'actors' },

-    // RelationshipQuery --- Querying by node or by relationship is possible --- { actsInMovie: [ { _uid: 'abc', _salary: 9001, star: { firstName: 'Keanu' }, actsIn: { name: 'The Matrix', ... } } ] }
+    // Put all Movie nodes @ response.movies: { movies: [ { name: 'Avatar' }, { name: 'The Matrix', actors: [ ... ] } ] }
     {
+      id: 'NodeQuery',
+      node: 'Movie',
+      prop: 'movies',
+      x: { // If x is not defined like the Actor NodeQuery above, all none relationship props (uid, firstName, lastName) will be in the response.
+If x is defined as we see here, only the requested props in x will be in the response.
+Intellisense w/in x changes based on the id and node thanks to generated types based on your schema
+        name: true,
+        actors: {
+          _salary: true, // relationship props, as defined above in the schema, start with an underscore and you can see why in the queries it's helpful to start relationship props with an underscore
+          firstName: true,
+          lastName: true,
+        }
+      }
+    },

+    // Querying by node or by relationship is possible: { actsInMovie: [ { _uid: 'abc', _salary: 9001, actors: { firstName: 'Keanu', ... }, actsIn: { name: 'The Matrix', ... } } ] }
+    {
       id: 'RelationshipQuery',
       relationship: 'actsInMovie',
       prop: 'actsInMovie',
       x: {
-        _uid: true, // actsInMovie relationship prop: _uid will be in the response
+        _uid: true, // actsInMovie relationship prop
+        _salary: true, // actsInMovie relationship prop
-        _salary: true, // actsInMovie relationship prop: _salary will be in the response
+        actors: true, // Actor node prop.
+So this will be the actor of the relationship.
+And b/c we put true here all the Actor none relationship props (uid, firstName, lastName) will be in the response
-        actsIn: true, // Actor.actsIn node prop: b/c no props are specified like in the NodeQuery above, all none relationship props for the Movie node (uid, name) will be in the response
+        actsIn: true, // Movie node prop.
+So this will be the movie of the relationship.
+And b/c we put true here all the Movie none relationship props (uid, name) will be in the response
-        actors: { // Movie.actors node prop
-          $o: { alias: 'star' }, // rather then actors, show star in the response
-          firstName: true, // only show the Actor's firstName },
       }
     },

-    // RelationshipQuery --- { keanuMatrixRelationship: { _uid: 'abc', _salary: 9001, actor: { firstName: 'Keanu' }, actsIn: { uid: '123' name: 'The Matrix' } } }
+    // Find the Keanu + Matrix Relationship --- { keanuMatrixRelationship: { _uid: 'abc', _salary: 9001, star: { firstName: 'Keanu' }, actsIn: { name: 'The Matrix' } } }
     {
       id: 'RelationshipQuery',
       relationship: 'actsInMovie',
       prop: 'keanuMatrixRelationship',
       x: {
+        $o: { // $o is where we may put options for this section of the query
+          // B/c we are doing a find (findByPropValue), response.keanuMatrixRelationship will be an object rather then an array
+          // Notice how actors has an alias of star and we use the alias prop in the relationships array
+          // findByPropValue basically means the left side of the operator is a Prop and the right side is a Value
+          // As seen in the next query, many more operators, filters and find options are available
+          // We can write enums like _:Keanu if the enum is defined in this ace() call or we can write the actual value we are looking for
+          findByPropValue: [ { relationships: [ 'star' ], prop: 'uid' }, 'equals', '_:Keanu' ]
+        },
+        actsIn: true,
+        actors: {
+          $o: { alias: 'star' }, // response.keanuMatrixRelationship.star rather then response.keanuMatrixRelationship.actors
+          firstName: true,
+        },
+      }
+    },

+    // Filters return an array & find returns an object
+    // findByOr, findByAnd, filterByOr & filterByAnd are all available {
+      id: 'RelationshipQuery',
+      relationship: 'actsInMovie',
+      prop: 'filter',
+      x: {
         $o: {
-          all: true, // place none relationship actsInMovie props into the response, so _uid and _salary
-          findByPropValue: [ { relationships: ['actors'], prop: 'uid' }, 'equals', '_:Keanu' ] // b/c we are doing a find, the response will be an object rather then an array, only the relationship that has an actor with Keanu's uid will be in the response
+          filterByOr: [ // responds w/ actors that match any criteria [ { prop: '_salary' }, 'greaterThan', 9000 ], // even though _salary is not be in the response we can filter by it
+            [ { relationships: [ 'star' ], prop: 'firstName' }, 'doesNotEqual', 'Carrie-Anne' ], // relationships array uses the alias (star not actors)
+          ]
         },
-        actors: true, // all none relationship Actor props will be in the response (uid, firstName, lastName)
-        actsIn: true, // all none relationship Movie props will be in the response (uid, name) }
+        actsIn: true,
+        actors: { $o: { alias: 'star' } },
+      }
     },